rmee/gradle-plugins/README.md

   with Azure.
 - [gcloud](../../blob/master/gcloud): gives access to the Google Cloud command line tool &quot;gcloud&quot;.
 - [jpa-schema-gen](../../blob/master/jpa-schema-gen): to generate Flyway and Liquibase-compatible schema setup and migration scripts.
 - [assemble-needed](../../blob/master/assemble-needed): assembles a project and all its project dependencies.

+Have a look at https://github.com/crnk-project/crnk-example[crnk-example] to see some of the plugins in a larger example application.

 The `oc`, `kubernetes`, `helm`, `az`, 'gcloud' and `terraform` plugins make use of: